ansible/ansible/docs/docsite/rst/dev_guide/platforms/openstack_guidelines.rst

 Naming
 ------

-* All modules should start with os_
+* All module names should start with ``os_``
-* If the module is one that a cloud consumer would expect to use, it should be named after the logical resource it manages.
-Thus, os\_server not os\_nova.
+* Name any module that a cloud consumer would expect to use after the logical resource it manages: ``os_server`` not ``os_nova``.
+This naming convention acknowledges that the end user does not care which service manages the resource - that is a deployment detail.
+For example cloud consumers may not know whether their floating IPs are managed by Nova or Neutron.
-  The reasoning for this is that there are more than one resource that are managed by more than one service and which one manages it is a deployment detail.
-A good example of this are floating IPs, which can come from either Nova or Neutron, but which one they come from is immaterial to an end user.
-* If the module is one that a cloud admin would expect to use, it should be be named with the service and the resource, such as os\_keystone\_domain.
+* Name any module that a cloud admin would expect to use with the service and the resource: ``os_keystone_domain``.
 * If the module is one that a cloud admin and a cloud consumer could both use, the cloud consumer rules apply.